 The goal of any direct marketing piece is to get into the hands of its intended recipient.
 The goal of any marketer is to discover who that intended recipient should be.
 There are a few options to choose from when it comes to direct mail marketing.
 The type of mailpiece and its intended audience help determine which of these options will be most effective.

 There are two main factors that officially categorize a mailpiece.
 The first factor is the mailpiece’s physical attributes.
 Mailpiece attributes are divided into three categories: letters, flats, and parcels.
 Letters include any mailpiece sized between 3.5” x 5” and 6.125” x 11.5” and less than 0.25” thick, with automation letters weighing no more than 3.5 oz.
 Postcards are a subcategory of letters and must be less than 4.25” x 6”.
 Though many letter-sized Marketing mailpieces are referred to as postcards, true postcards are only applicable as First Class mail.
-Flats are any mailpiece that exceed one or more of the attributes of a letter with a max size up to 12” x 15” x 0.75”.
+Flats are any mailpiece that exceeds one or more of the attributes of a letter with a max size up to 12” x 15” x 0.75”.
 Automation flats can weigh no more than 13 oz.
 Parcels exceed one or more of the attributes of a flat with a maximum size of 108 inches as measured by length (longest size) plus girth (distance around thickest part).
 Automation parcels can weigh no more than 16 oz. and machinable parcels no more than 25 pounds.
 For more information regarding physical standards for commercial letters, flats, and parcels, see the USPS Quick Service Guide.

 The second factor is the class of mail.
 Commercial mail generally falls under USPS® Marketing (formally Standard) or First Class mail.
 Though there are many different sub-classes of mail such as bound printed matter, customized market mail, or periodicals (these often coincide with the physical attributes or frequency of the mailing) most direct mail marketing efforts fall under basic USPS Marketing mail, First Class mail, or EDDM® (Every Door Direct Mail).